by Austin Brislen | 2 July 2019

 Following these simple steps can really add value to the content of you CV and allow you to gain a winning edge with hiring managers.
 By continuously updating and refining your CV, you’re ensuring that you make a stellar first impression to recruiters and hiring managers, positioning yourself as the strongest candidate for the role.

-For more advice on securing your next Actuarial role contact me directly by emailing email@example.com.
+Or for more advice on securing your next Actuarial job contact me directly by emailing firstname.lastname@example.org.